 Discovery Grants are one-year, $50,000 grants for high risk, high impact research with the potential to change current diagnostic or treatment models.

-Discovery research projects are pre-screened using a letter of intent (LOI), typically due in November of every calendar year.
-Invitations and instructions to submit a complete proposal are extended by email in early February, with an application due date in mid-to-late March.
+Discovery research projects are pre-screened by Letter of Intent (LOI), typically available in November, with LOIs due in December each year.
+Invitations and instructions to submit a full proposal are extended by email in February, with applications due in March.

 Your research can make a difference